A guide to mortgage costs and fees

 It applies to high loan-to-value (LTV) mortgages – loans that carry a higher risk to the mortgage provider because the deposit is smaller.

-Missed payment and arrears fees – £20-£40
+Missed payment and arrears fees: £22-£35

 If you miss payments on your mortgage, an arrears fee will probably apply – unless there are mitigating circumstances.

-Fees vary between lenders and are charged on a monthly basis.
-If you fail to meet your mortgage repayments, then your home could be repossessed.
+If you fail to meet your mortgage repayments, your home could be repossessed.

-Early repayment charges (ERC) – around 1-5% of the loan
+Early repayment charges (ERC): around 1%-5% of the loan

-Exit fee – £50-£300
+Exit fee: £50-£300

 Frequently asked questions

 You’ll need to have buildings insurance in place on the date you exchange contracts.
-The cost depends on the age and construction type of your property.

 Will the costs be the same every time I move?